Difference between GRACoL, GRACoL 7 and G7

-There has been some confusion about the terms “GRACoL” “GRACoL 7” and “G7”, which many tend to use interchangeably even though they have very different meanings!
+The terms “GRACoL” “GRACoL 7” and “G7”, tend to be used interchangeably even though they have very different meanings!